Civil Service Pension Scheme administration problems

 On 2 February the Public Accounts Committee published a letter from the Cabinet Office Permanent Secretary that stated the backlog had increased to 120,000 cases.

-The backlog will include a wide range of cases (including duplicates), from relatively trivial to extremely difficult cases involving financial hardship and even bereavement.
+The backlog included a wide range of cases (including duplicates), from relatively trivial, to extremely difficult cases involving financial hardship and even bereavement.

 What scrutiny has this issue received in the media and in Parliament?